 Understanding Addiction Relapse Triggers

 Whether your triggers are emotional distress or a specific situation, it is essential that you know what compels you to use when trying to lead a life of sobriety.
+Understanding what triggers you to relapse and having a plan in place for these triggers are your first steps toward prevention.

 What is Relapse?

-Those struggling with substance abuse and addiction, it isn’t uncommon for the affected person to return to alcohol or drug use.
+For those struggling with substance abuse and addiction, it isn’t uncommon for the affected person to return to alcohol or drug use.
 This return to their substance of choice is called relapsing.
 About 40-60% of those struggling with addiction relapse following treatment.

 What is a Trigger?